bitrise-io/trace-cocoa-sdk/README.md

 ### Install from Bitrise workflow step site

 Use *[Add trace SDK](https://www.bitrise.io/integrations/steps/add-trace-sdk)* step to add the SDK to your project automatically.
 All the downloads, linking SDK and supporting system framework and libraries are done for you.
 The step **must** come before the Xcode Archive & Export step.

+Note: If you are still using Xcode 11, use `Trace SDK` version `1.6.1`.

 ### Install directly from the source code